anaik91/apigee-hybrid-relationship-builder/generated/apigee-virtualhost-1.15.0-deep.md

 Deep discovery enabled.
 Searching for all related objects.
 Fetching all potential resources for deep discovery...
-Identifying seed objects for release 'env-group-dev'...
+Identifying seed objects for release 'group-a'...
 Starting recursive discovery from seed objects...

 Discovery complete.
 Found a total of 3 related objects.